What is Piece Rate Pay? A Guide for Employers

 Piece rate pay, also known as piece work pay, is a little complicated but can be a rewarding compensation system for both employers and employees.
-Unfortunately, some employers have used piece rate pay to underpay their employees in the past—for this reason, regulations regarding piece rate have become more strict.
+Unfortunately, some employers have used piece rate pay to underpay their employees in the past—for this reason, regulations regarding piece rate have become stricter.

 Piece rate pay is not suitable for every industry, and, for some employers, the added work of figuring out an employee’s pay may not be worth the time.
 But don’t discount it yet!
 This article will equip you with everything you need to: